LIVECREATION OS® WORLD-MANUFACTURING SYSTEMEST. 2026 · PERTH, WESTERN AUSTRALIAPOWERED BY CANONLOCK® IISYS v4.0

 ChatGPT and plain LLMs: the honest baseline

-The one entry you can actually inspect
+The Creation OS record you can inspect

 Run the probe yourself